ROCKY MOUNTAIN CHOCOLATE FACTORY, INC.

 (ii) “Cause” means you have (A) been convicted of or pled guilty or nolo contendere to a felony or engaged in conduct involving fraud, embezzlement, misappropriation of corporate funds, dishonesty or misconduct that could otherwise materially harm the reputation or business of the Company; (B) engaged in misconduct or material negligence in the performance of your duties for the Company that is not cured or is not capable of cure after 10 days’ written notice from the Company; (C) materially failed to adhere to the Company’s material written corporate codes, policies or procedures; (D) refused to carry out a material direction from the Board; (E) materially violated the terms of the CIIA Agreement (as defined below); or (F) materially violated any fiduciary duty owed to the Company (including, but not limited to, the duty of loyalty).

-(iii) “Good Reason” means any of the following without your written consent: (A) a material diminution in your responsibilities, position, reporting relationship and/or authority with the Company; (B) any material breach by the Company of this letter; (C) a required relocation of more than fifty (50) miles from your principal work location, except for travel reasonably required in the performance of your duties and responsibilities; or (D) a material reduction in your annual base salary or Annual Target Bonus, unless such reduction is made across the board and applies to similarly situated executives of the Company; provided, however, that none of the foregoing events shall be the basis for a Good Reason termination if cured by the Company within thirty (30) calendar days after written notice to the Company from you specifying such event in reasonable detail, which notice must be provided within sixty (60) days following the occurrence of that event; and provided further that any alleged Good Reason termination must be made within sixty (60) days following the conclusion of the cure period referenced in the foregoing proviso or you will be deemed to have irrevocably waived your right to terminate your employment for such Good Reason event.
+(iii) “Good Reason” means any of the following without your written consent: (A) a material diminution in your responsibilities, position, reporting relationship and/or authority with the Company; (B) any material breach by the Company of this letter; (C) a required relocation of more than fifty (50) miles from your principal work location at the Company’s headquarters in Durango, Colorado, except for travel reasonably required in the performance of your duties and responsibilities; or (D) a material reduction in your annual base salary or Annual Target Bonus, unless such reduction is made across the board and applies to similarly situated executives of the Company; provided, however, that none of the foregoing events shall be the basis for a Good Reason termination if cured by the Company within thirty (30) calendar days after written notice to the Company from you specifying such event in reasonable detail, which notice must be provided within sixty (60) days following the occurrence of that event; and provided further that any alleged Good Reason termination must be made within sixty (60) days following the conclusion of the cure period referenced in the foregoing proviso or you will be deemed to have irrevocably waived your right to terminate your employment for such Good Reason event.

 (iv) “Disability” has the meaning assigned to such term under the Plan.